Firm Strategy and Competition

 • Distinguish between relevant theoretical models for firm behavior and combine theory and factual data

-• Identify and execute individual assignments within a group activity
+• Identify the strategic environments firms interact in and find their optimal strategies from verbal descriptions in individual assignments within a group activity

 • Teaching